 Still Dropping Calls?
 Try Wi-Fi Calling!

-If your iPhone keeps dropping calls, you may be able to temporarily work around the problem by using Wi-Fi calling.
+If your iPhone is dropping calls, you may be able to temporarily work around the problem by using Wi-Fi calling.
 When Wi-Fi calling is turned on, your iPhone will be able to make phone calls using your Wi-Fi connection instead of your cellular connection.

 To turn on Wi-Fi calling, open the Settings app on your iPhone and tap Cellular -> Wi-Fi Calling.
 Then turn on the switch next to Wi-Fi Calling on This iPhone.
-You can also turn on Wi-Fi calling by going to Settings -> Phone -> Wi-Fi calling.
+You can also turn on Wi-Fi calling by going to Settings -> Phone -> Wi-Fi Calling.

 Unfortunately, Wi-Fi calling isn’t supported by every wireless carrier, so you may not have this feature on your iPhone.
 Check out our article to learn more about Wi-Fi calling.